openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 the `openid` backend is fully compatible with Keycloak and has more (advances) features.
-Therefore, we deprecated the `keycloak` backend in ShinyProxy 3.0.0 (by adding a warning in the release notes and documentation) and starting with version 3.1.0 of ShinyProxy, the keycloak backend has been removed.
+Therefore, we deprecated the `keycloak` backend in ShinyProxy 3.0.0 (by adding a warning in the release notes and documentation) and starting with version 3.1.0 of ShinyProxy, the Keycloak backend has been removed.
 This section explains how you can easily migrate from the old backend to the new one.